Never leave home without these travel safety tips, and get back home with nothing but fun memories!

 Let's face it — hotel travel safety tips are one of the things we often overlook.
 This is because whenever you're in a hotel, you are more focused on the amenities the hotel offers rather than studying the hotel map at the back of your door or in the hallway.

-Take a quick look at the emergency escape routes, so you would know where to go in an emergency situation.
+Take a quick look at the emergency escape routes, so you know where to go in an emergency situation.

 8. Stay Alert